INTRODUCTION AND PATHOPHYSIOLOGY

 Primary or idiopathic seizures are those in which no evident cause can be identified.
 Secondary seizures are a consequence of an identifiable neurologic condition, such as a mass lesion, previous head injury, or stroke.
 Electrical stimulation of the brain, convulsant potentiating drugs, profound metabolic disturbances, or significant head trauma all may cause reactive seizures in otherwise normal individuals.
 Reactive seizures are generally self-limited and not considered to be a seizure disorder or epilepsy.

-Additional definitions of seizures are based on clinical factors or duration: status epilepticus is seizure activity ≥5 minutes, or two or more seizures without regaining consciousness between seizures1; refractory status epilepticus is persistent seizure activity despite the IV administration of adequate amounts of two antiepileptic agents.
+Additional definitions of seizures are based on clinical factors or duration: status epilepticus is seizure activity ≥5 minutes, or two or more seizures without regaining consciousness or returning to one's neurologic baseline between seizures1; refractory status epilepticus is persistent seizure activity despite the IV administration of adequate amounts of two antiepileptic agents.

 The International League Against Epilepsy recommends dividing seizures into two major groups: generalized seizures and partial seizures (Table 171-1).
 When there are inadequate data to categorize the seizure, the seizure is considered unclassified.